debryu/Analyzing-Concept-Quality-of-Self-Explainable-Foundation-Models/README.md

 # Analyzing the Quality of Concepts Learned by Self-Explainable and Foundation Models
 This code allows to train explainable models (GlanceNet, CBM) and Visual-Language Concept Bottleneck Models on two possible datasets: Shapes3d and CelebA.
 It also allows to collect the metrics relevant to assess concept quality: disentanglement, completeness, leakage.
 ## Instructions
+# Train models
+Run 'train_bash.sh'
+You can edit the file to edit the parameters.
+# Evaluate
+Run 'show_results.py'
 ## Master Thesis
 This is the work for my Master thesis at the University of Trento in 2024.